HACKhalo2/Speedruns/Games/Chrono_Cross/Guides/Any%_Good_Ending.md

 ## Luccia (Split 6)

-  * Get the Turn Yellow behind the gate.
+  * Get the _Turn Yellow_ behind the gate.
   * Triangle Menu
-    * Heal characters
+    * Heal Everyone
+  * Guard Fight(s)
-  * Guard Fight(s) - 2/2/3 your way to victory.
+    * 2/2/3 your way to victory.
   * Head to the stables
     * Southeast on the first screen
     * Northeast on the second screen
-  * Choose the option to feed 10, then get the Manor Key.
+  * Talk to the Stable Head, choose the option to feed 10, then get the Manor Key.
+    *
   * Head back to the Manor Entrance
   * In the Manor, Turn the statue 0/0 as you can't get this right first try.
   * Cell Guards